auyscodes/VC3600-Assembler/README.md

 An address my be specified by a label.

 Assembler Language Instructions:

 DC - define constant.
 The constant is a decimal integer placed in the operand field.

 DS - define storage.
 The operand specifies the number of words of storage to be set aside.

 ORG -define origin.
-The operand specifies the address at which the translation of the next instruction will be generated, END – indicates that there are no additional statements to translate.
+The operand specifies the address at which the translation of the next instruction will be generated

+END – indicates that there are no additional statements to translate.

 Comments:
 Data after a ";" is a comment.
 Comments may appear anywhere within an instruction or by themselves.
 Blank lines are ignored.

-Case Sensitivity
+Case Sensitivity:
 All symbols will be case sensitive.
 Operation codes may be written in upper or lower case or some combination of the two.

 Example: